Virtual Private Cloud – VPC provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 10.0.0.2: Reserved by AWS for mapping to Amazon-provided DNS

 10.0.0.255: Network broadcast address.
 AWS does not support broadcast in a VPC, therefore the address is reserved.

-Each Subnet is associated with a route table which controls the traffic.
+Each Subnet is associated with a route table that controls the traffic.

 Subnet security can be configured using Security groups and NACLs

-Security groups works at instance level, NACLs work at the subnet level
+Security groups work at the instance level, and NACLs work at the subnet level

 VPC sharing allows multiple AWS accounts to create their application resources, such as EC2 instances, RDS databases, Redshift clusters, and AWS Lambda functions, into shared, centrally-managed VPCs.